bluekitchen/btstack/doc/manual/docs-template/how_to.md

         }
     }

 This is the right baseline for examples like SPP that need encrypted Classic connections but do not need stronger authentication than standard SSP.
+Legacy PIN pairing is intentionally not accepted by default; an application that really needs to support pre-Bluetooth 2.1 devices must make that policy decision explicitly and provide its own PIN handling.

 If CTKD is enabled, this baseline is also sufficient to allow an LE Secure Connections bond to later create a usable Classic link key, as long as the LE Security Manager is initialized and bonding data is persisted.